chrecx/DeepRL/p2-continuous_navigation/report.md

 ![avg-score](p2-avg-score.png "Title")

 ### Future perspectives
+From a technical point, it will be necessary to understand the behavior of the model for several hyperparameters sets.

-At this step, we only test the DDPG algorithm.
+From an algorithm point of view, at this step, we only test the DDPG algorithm.
 It is important to test other algorithms such as PPO, A3C, or D4PG.
+Finally, try to solve many other use-cases involving continuous control will be one main objective.